-- · cash and cash equivalents
+- cash and cash equivalents

-- trade and other receivables
+- receivables

 - investments

-- other financial assets

 - payables and accruals

 A financial assets or liability is recognized when the Foundation becomes party to contractual provisions of the instrument.

 Financial assets or liabilities obtained in arm's length transactions are initially measured at their fair value.
 In the case of a financial asset or liability not being subsequently measured at fair value, the initial fair value will be adjusted for financing fees and transaction costs that are directly attributable to its origination, acquisition, issuance or assumption.
 Financing fees and transaction costs on financial instruments subsequently measured at fair value are expensed as incurred.